 - a.
 Sampling.
 The Discharger shall collect 24-hour composite effluent samples at Monitoring Location EFF-001 for critical life stage toxicity testing as indicated below.
-Effluent samples may be before disinfection for toxicity tests.
 For toxicity tests requiring renewals, the Discharger shall collect 24-hour composite samples on consecutive or alternating days. - b.
 Test Species.
-The test species shall be the inland silverside (Menidia beryllina) unless a more sensitive species is identified.
+The test species shall be fathead minnow (Pimephales promelas) unless a more sensitive species is identified.
 If using this species proves unworkable, the Executive Officer may specify a different species in writing upon the Discharger's request with justification.